Trelawney, Zimbabwe

-Trelawney is a village in the province of Mashonaland West, Zimbabwe.
-It is located about 14 km south-west of Banket on the Harare-Chinhoyi railway line.
+Trelawney is a small estate in the province of Mashonaland West, Zimbabwe with a lot of farms and farming activities It is located about 14 km south-west of Banket on the Harare-Chinhoyi railway line.
 Tobacco is grown in the region and there is a tobacco research station in Trelawney.
 Roses are also grown in the region, although the industry is not as impactful as that of tobacco.